azhurbilo/django-app/README.md

 Author Information
 ------------------

-Role was created by [Artsiom Zhurbila](http://www.linkedin.com/in/zhurbila)
+Role was created by [Artem Zhurbila](http://www.linkedin.com/in/zhurbila)